According to § 5 TMG

 infringement, we ask for a note.
 Upon notification of violations, we will remove such

-data.
-However, if a data subject wishes to use our company's special services through
+indication of personal data.
+However, if a data subject wishes to use our company's

-our website, personal data processing may be required.
-If the processing of personal
+special services through our website, personal data processing may be required.
+If the

 The processing of personal data, such as the name, address, e-mail address or telephone